 This plan was developed by the Department of Agriculture and Fisheries and South West NRM in collaboration with Bulloo Shire Council in accordance with the Biosecurity Act 2014.
-In accordance with Chapter 3: Matters relating to local governments, Part 2: Biosecurity plans for local government areas: Sections 53, 54 and 55 of the Act, a local government area pest management plan has effect for a period of no more than four (4) years.
+In accordance with Chapter 3: Matters relating to local governments, Part 2: Biosecurity plans for local government areas: Sections 53, 54 and 55 of the Act.
+The review of this plan in 2022 has been carried out by a Biosecurity Working Group.

-A review of the 2018 - 2022 Biosecurity Plan will be carried out on an annual basis.
-The development and consultation phases of this Biosecurity Plan, has provided opportunity for the local community and other stakeholders, through the Biosecurity Working Group to make valued and informed decisions which will determine the strategic directions and priority pest programs of Council for the next four years.
+A review of the 2022 onwards Biosecurity Plan will be carried out on an annual basis.
+The development and consultation phases of this Biosecurity Plan, has provided opportunity for the local community and other stakeholders, through the Biosecurity Working Group to make valued and informed decisions which will determine the strategic directions and priority pest programs of Council for the future.